Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 everybody is still having fun, and it often makes a nice change of pace from your other swashbuckling, dungeoneering, investigating activities.

-> **Pace yourself**
+## When and when not to

->
+While the cards can add considerable variety to your sessions, you should avoid drawing cards *too often*.
+The first reason is that interpreting cards is fun, but it does involve mental effort, and it will tire you.
+Don't forget to pace yourself.

-> You should not draw cards *too often*.
-Very simply, interpreting cards is fun, but it can also be tiring.
-Also, drawing cards gives you ideas, but you can end up with *too many* good ideas, so many that you won't actually have the opportunity to use them all.
+The second reason is that each card will, generally, help you come up with one or more new idea.
+If you draw too many cards, you simply won't have time to use all your ideas – and you can even find yourself drowning in too many ideas.

->
+So, when should you draw a card?
+The answer, of course, depends on the storyteller, the story being told, and the players or audience.
+But a rule of thumb is:

-> In a fight, for instance, you do not want to draw one card per exchange.
+- you can draw whenever you wish to introduce something brand new, such as a new character or location, or secret-behind-the-door, and you need some inspiration;
-Draw cards at the start, to give flavour, but after that, keep them for a moment when the fight seems to be repeating itself or to look too much like the previous fight.
+- you can draw to setup a scene that you want to make stand out, whether it's an action scene, a description or a heated argument – draw once to setup that scene, then forget cards for a moment;
->
+- you can draw whenever you feel that there is a lull, or that the scene is getting generic – however, if you find yourself needing to draw more than two or three times, it may well be time to actually stop the scene;

-> Also, if you're a GM, by all means, make players participate, they are supposed to come up with ideas, too!
+Also, if you're a GM or if you're storytelling for an audience, by all means, make the players/the audience participate, they are supposed to come up with ideas, too!

 ## Are 22 cards enough?